spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 In ES7, promises will become monadic (by getting flatMap and unit).
 Also, we're going to get generic syntax sugar for monads.
 Then, it trully wont matter what style you use - stream, promise or thunk - as long as it also implements the monad functions.
-That is, except for callbakck passing style - it wont be able to join the party because it doesn't produce values.
+That is, except for callback-passing style - it wont be able to join the party because it doesn't produce values.

 I'm just kidding, of course.
 I don't know if thats going to happen.
 Either way,